Mental Health Psychotherapist Near Me

 • Interpersonal psychotherapy

-These types of psychotherapy may help you to identify and eliminate certain thoughts and behaviors that aren’t serving you.
-A psychotherapist may help you find and change the thoughts and beliefs that lead you to those behaviors.
+These types of psychotherapy may help you identify and eliminate certain thoughts and behaviors that aren’t serving you.
+A therapist may help you find and change the thoughts and beliefs that lead you to those behaviors.
 Addressing these areas and focusing on your overall journey can help you resolve specific challenges, in addition to improving your overall mental health.

 What does a psychotherapist do?

 Many times, psychotherapists focus on leading people through individual therapy sessions.
-However, there are also family sessions and group sessions that you can participate in.
+However, there are also family therapy sessions and group therapy sessions that you can participate in.
 Choosing the right one may depend on your specific concerns and the mode of psychotherapy that you are most comfortable with.
 Mental health professionals offering psychotherapy can be counselors, psychologists, psychiatrists, marriage and family therapists, or clinical social workers, among others.

 What are therapy sessions like?